hpmillaard/MDT/README.md

 These scripts customize Windows components and will install of remove the following components:
 - .Net Framework 3.5 and TelnetClient will be installed
 - Faxing and Printing features are removed
-- All Appx packages, except Calculator, Photos, ScreenSketch, Stickynotes and Microsoft Store
+- All Appx packages are removed, except Calculator, Photos, ScreenSketch, Stickynotes and Microsoft Store
 - All Store Apps will be updated
 - All Powershell help files will be updated
 - Recovery Agent is disabled